knovichikhin/pyiso8583/README.rst

 Each field is structured as follows::

-    'field': { # Can be header, type, primary bitmap, or any other field 'e': { # Encoded values for length and data as it was received 'len': b'',
+    'field': { # Can be header, type, primary bitmap, or any other field 'e': { # Encoded values for length and data as they were received 'len': b'',
             'data': b''
         },